 According to International Data Corporation (IDC), the worldwide smartphone market grew 13.0% YoY (year over year) in the second quarter of 2015.
 The total number of shipped smartphones was 341.4 million, and the leading vendors (in terms of shipped device volume) were the same as past quarters: Samsung (Android) as largest and Apple (iOS) as second, followed by Huawei (Android).
 While Android dominated the market with an 82.8% share, Apple got approx. 13.2% with its iOS devices, and others roughly 4.0%.
 Looking at these numbers there raises undoubtedly a question how relevant is iOS app/game testing and what devices are the must for your test roster?
 Let’s take a look at it.

 When it comes to test automation, the entire iOS app testing ecosystem is still very much emulator/simulator-driven with a strong focus on using beta-testing services, but automating testing on real devices has quickly climbed up to be considered as the top priority for many of the most popular mobile app and game developers.
 And there are plenty of good reasons why iOS app and game developers should be looking into this.
+Download our free guide to get started with XCTest and create reliable tests for iOS 10 app testing.

 Looking at the data by IDC, Apple is the second largest manufacturer of mobile devices, and has several popular smartphones and tablets in this dataset.
 According to Unity3D report, iPhones comprise 60% of all iOS installs, compared to 36% for the iPad and 4% for the iPad Touch.
 When it comes to generic apps – and not just mobile games powered by Unity – this is pretty much inline of iOS device volumes used for purchasing, installing and using iOS apps.